-The Electrical and Systems Engineering department offers the following Master’s degrees as well as a certificate in Imaging Science.
-Students pursuing the degree must complete a minimum of 30 credit hours of study consistent with the residency and other applicable requirements of Washington University and the School of Engineering & Applied Science.
+The Electrical and Systems Engineering department offers the following Master’s degrees as well as a certificate in imaging science.
+Students pursuing the degree must complete a minimum of 30 credit hours of study consistent with the residency and other applicable requirements of Washington University and the McKelvey School of Engineering.
 The degrees may be pursued with a course only or thesis option.

 Students will enjoy the benefits of programs that balance fundamental theoretical concepts with modern applications.
 In our department, students find ample opportunities for close interactions with faculty members working on cutting-edge research and technology development.

 More details can be found in the campus bulletin.